EllieTheYeen/ellietheyeen.github.io/_posts/2023-11-19-discord-systemd-error-handler.md

 In order to start you want to use a command like the following in order to create or edit the unit we need in order for this to work.
 `systemctl --user edit --full --force servicefailure@.service`
 This command will edit a user systemd unit and if it does not exist it will create it if saved.
 We of course need to fell the unit service file in order for it to run and also have it end with an at sign un order to make this kind of unit.
-Below is an example of this kind of unit file that runs a Python script whenever the unit is started and also sends an arument to that script in order for it to know what unit had a failure.
+Below is an example of this kind of unit file that runs a Python script whenever the unit is started and also sends an argument to that script in order for it to know what unit had a failure.

+`~/.config/systemd/user/servicefailure@.service`
 ```ini
 [Unit]
 Description=Failure handler for %i